 Coral resistance

-Because we protect better what we know well, researchers are delving into the genome of corals to identify what gives some of them a resistance to temperature that is so useful in these times of ever-rising water temperatures.
+Because we protect better what we know well, researchers are delving into the coral genome to identify what gives some corals their resistance to temperature, which is so useful in these times of rising water temperatures.

 Jérémie Vidal-Dupiol